Federal Tuition Assistance

 Your service funds your degree.

 Federal Tuition Assistance (FTA) is a huge Guard advantage in an age of student debt.
-If you’re currently serving in the Army National Guard, and have completed at least one year of service from Advanced Individual Training (AIT), Warrant Officer Basic Course (WOBC) or Basic Officer Leadership Course (BOLC), you could be eligible.
+If you’re currently serving in the Army National Guard and have completed Advanced Individual Training (AIT), Warrant Officer Basic Course (WOBC) or Basic Officer Leadership Course (BOLC), you could be eligible.

 Advance your education.